Internship Program Overview

 3. Have a cumulative GPA of 2.0 or above

 The SLS internship is a standard 12-week summer program, beginning May 14, 2018 and ending August 3rd, 2018.
 Internships may be either part-time (15-20 hours per week) or full-time (30-40 hours per week), depending on the needs of the partner and interests of the student.
 Within these hours, SLS student interns will participate in the professional development /seminar session program, which will involve meetings every other week.
 Beyond these hours, there will be required activities such as reading, journal writing, and active reflection.
 All activities are required components for program completion.

-SLS student interns will be paid $2500 for part-time internships or $5000 for full-time internships.
+SLS student interns will be paid a summer stipend to cover living expenses - $2500 for part-time internships or $5000 for full-time internships.
 Students are expected to meet Georgia Tech employee standards, as well as the standards of the partner where they are placed.
 Students are also expected to meet the SLS Internship Program completion requirements.
 Failure to follow program expectations may result in dismissal or payment forfeiture.

 Please complete the online application.
 Once your information is received and reviewed, we will let you know whether you will move forward to the interview process.
 Once the interview process is complete, if you are moving on in the process, the final step will be to match you with the appropriate position.